Bossey Ecumenical Institute

-Bossey Ecumenical Institute is the ecumenical institute of the World Council of Churches.
+The Bossey Ecumenical Institute (Ecumenical Institute Bossey) is the ecumenical institute of the World Council of Churches.
 It was founded in 1946.
-The director of the Institute is Ioan Sauca.
+The dean of the Institute is the Rev. Dr Simone Sinn.
 Degrees and other academic awards are accredited by the University of Geneva.

 It is situated in Switzerland at the Chateau de Bossey, between the villages of Bogis-Bossey and Céligny, near Geneva.

 The institute offers a variety of academic programs and courses in theology, including graduate-level programs in ecumenical studies, interreligious dialogue, and pastoral ministry.

+Academic programmes

+Students engaging in academic programmes at the Ecumenical Institute study a variety of subjects.
+These academic modules often include the history of the ecumenical movement, intercultural biblical studies, practical ecumenical theology, and ecumenical study visits.
+There are often other electives students can take, including courses in biblical hermeneutics, missiology, and social ethics.